isomerpages/moe-newtownsec/_about-us/Achievements/Outstanding Alumnus.md

 <td rowspan="1" colspan="1">
 <p><strong>Ian Leong</strong>
 <br>
-<br>An alumnus of <strong>New Town Secondary School</strong>, attained a <strong>Diploma in Biomedial Engineering, Minor in User Experience Design with Merit </strong>and<strong> Certificate in Advanced Engineering Mathematics </strong>at
+<br>An alumnus of <strong>New Town Secondary School</strong>, attained a <strong>Diploma in Biomedical Engineering, Minor in User Experience Design with Merit </strong>and<strong> Certificate in Advanced Engineering Mathematics </strong>at
 the Ngee Ann Polytechnic Graduation Ceremony 2024.</p>
 </td>
 </tr>